Princesses Eugenie and Beatrice of York

 All of this means that the "correct" answer is not readily apparent.
 At the time of their births, Beatrice and Eugenie of York were expected to be full royals, but a lot has changed since 1990.
 On one side, people feel that a slimmed-down monarchy is more cost-effective, but that is actually not a new concern.
 There have always been questions about the cost of the royal family.
 Other royal male-line grandchildren in past generations did not have an official royal role, but this was only in the case of younger sons (like Prince Richard of Gloucester before the death of his elder brother and Prince Michael of Kent).
 Meanwhile, the children of the current and immediate past Princess Royal have had no royal titles or official roles despite having a monarch for a grandparent.

 The modern royal family grew to its largest in the late 1980s and early 1990s with 15 adult members: The Queen, The Queen Mother, The Duke of Edinburgh, The Prince and Princess of Wales, The Duke and Duchess of York, The Prince Edward, The Princess Royal (Anne), The Princess Margaret, Princess Alice, The Duke and Duchess of Gloucester, The Duke and Duchess of Kent, and Princess Alexandra.
 Since then, two of these left by divorce, three by death and one by unofficial retirement.
-These five departures have been filled by four replacements: The Duchess of Cornwall, The Duke and Duchess of Cambridge, Prince Harry of Wales, and The Countess of Wessex.
+These five departures have been filled by five replacements: The Duchess of Cornwall, The Duke and Duchess of Cambridge, Prince Harry of Wales, and The Countess of Wessex.
 Five royals replaced five royals.
 Seems reasonable.
-But, in the next 10 to 15 years, we can reasonably expect the departure of another four to six (Her Majesty, Edinburgh, the Gloucesters, Kent, and Alexandra) due to death of retirement with no one waiting in the wings to take on their responsibilities, patronages, etc. The next decade after that could take out three more (Wales, Cornwall, and Anne) with Prince George and Princess Charlotte the only two able to step up.
+But, in the next 10 to 15 years, we can reasonably expect the departure of another four to six (Her Majesty, Edinburgh, the Gloucesters, Kent, and Alexandra) due to death or retirement with no one waiting in the wings to take on their responsibilities, patronages, etc. The next decade after that could take out three more (Wales, Cornwall, and Anne) with Prince George and Princess Charlotte the only two able to step up.
 The official royal family would have slimmed from 15 working members to eight in a generation.

 How large does the family need to be?
 Her Majesty certainly made very public use of the entire family during the Jubilee of 2012 but will that kind of occasion ever occur again in the future?

 On the other hand, is it fair to Beatrice and Eugenie to make them renounce their royal titles (as some have proposed in the past) or even continue to forego official roles?
 They have been left in limbo too long, and have pursued university degrees and real careers in the mean time.
-Their father clearly wants them to forsake those careers to be "real" royals, but I wonder what the princesses really want and whether that change if they start families of their own.
+Their father clearly wants them to forsake those careers to be "real" royals, but I wonder what the princesses really want and whether that would change if they start families of their own.
 Despite their regular-Joe jobs, they still have to be present for Trooping the Colour and other official occasions.
 They have taken on "unofficial" patronages and have even served as official representatives of their grandmother, The Queen, but Beatrice was denied the opportunity to accompany her father on an official visit to India in 2012.
 Is there not a middle way?

 Both of their parents, The Duke of York and Sarah Duchess of York, are highly aware of Beatrice and Eugenie's royal heritage.
 Despite their own less-than-regal behavior over the years, they raised their daughters to be well-behaved, discreet, charitable, conscientious, and loyal monarchists.
 They are, all in all, good princesses.
 I think that they could be responsible members of the official royal family.